Symmetry fractionalization in the gauge mean-field theory of quantum spin ice: Classification of symmetric U(1) spin liquids

 \end{widetext} to map all these gauge-enriched constraints to phase relations of the form

 The GMFT classes for a given IGG are then obtained by listing the gauge inequivalent solutions of all phase equations of the form~\eqref{eq: phase equations for PSG}.
 That is, it must be impossible to relate two distinct GMFT classes by a general gauge transformation $G$.
-Under such a gauge transformation, the phase factor are mapped to
+Under such a gauge transformation, the phase factors are mapped to

 To identify inequivalent solutions, all gauge degrees of freedom must be fixed in the process of solving the algebraic equations.
-In our case, there are two distinct gauge transformations for each sublattice ($\alpha\in\{A,B\}$ ) in every direction ($r_1$, $r_2$ and $r_3$)
+Considering spatially isotropic phase factors, there are two distinct gauge transformations for each sublattice ($\alpha\in\{A,B\}$ ) in every direction ($r_1$, $r_2$ and $r_3$)

 one constant gauge transformations for every sublattice

 where $\psi_{G_{i,\alpha}}$ and $\psi_{\alpha}$ are defined modulo $2\pi$.
 We are also free to add a site-independent phase factor to our five SG phases.
 Therefore, 8 local gauges and 6 phase factors must be fixed to get unambiguously inequivalent results.